Pain – A Sign of Pregnancy?

 Pain - Worried About a Possible Pregnancy…

 This extensive list need not be cause for concern.
-Many women experience very little discomfort during pregnancy.
-Oftentimes, pain is not the tell-tale sign of pregnancy.
+Many women experience minimal discomfort during pregnancy.
+Often, pain is not the tell-tale sign of pregnancy.

-• Should I consult a doctor?
-If you are experiencing a medical emergency, seek medical help immediately.
-A medical professional will also be able to advise you whether your symptoms are caused by pregnancy and can administer a test if in doubt.
+If you are experiencing any of these symptoms, seek medical advice.
+A medical professional will be able to ascertain whether your symptoms are caused by pregnancy.

 FAQs